 Even if the kangaroo is indeed female and not carrying young, unless the intended passenger is a small Talking Animal itself, there just wouldn't be room to hitch a lift.
 And, if they are small enough to fit, the rider won't be able to get out unless the kangaroo allows it: mother roos can constrict the pouch's entrance to restrain unruly joeys.

 - While there are no kangaroos in Pokémon per se, there are Kangaskhan.
 They are much larger and exclusively female.
 In an episode of the anime, they adopt and raise a human child who could easily fit inside the pouch.
 Furthermore, as seen in the end of the episode, the pouch could fit the child, his birth parents, and a baby Kangaskhan, with room to spare.
-Note that Kangaskhan are 7'1" in size and fricking tough.
-Furthermore, all Pokémon hatch from eggs, so a pouch used as an incubator wouldn't need to be wet, just warm.
-But then all Kangaskhan hatch fully grown with a "joey" already in their pouches.
+Kangaskhan are officially depicted as 7'03'' in size, but the Kangaskhan in this episode was easily 15 to 20 feet tall to pull that feat off.

 - Subverted in one of Alan Dean Foster's Spellsinger novels when the intelligent kangaroo has a large, powerful, ill-tempered genie living in her pouch.

 - In an Encyclopedia Brown story, a kid tells a bunch of stories about his travels around the world in order to secure membership in some sort of club only for Encyclopedia to claim he's lying his ass off.
 The "male kangaroo with marsupial pouch" mistake is one of the many errors in the kid's stories.

 - Subverted in Sterling Lanier's The Unforsaken Hiero.
 Giant kangaroos are used as mounts in D'alwah, but people ride on their backs with highly specialized saddles.